William Charles Kernot: Academic career

 From 1 January 1883, Kernot was the first professor of engineering at the University of Melbourne.
 When he started there was little in the way of either buildings or equipment, but during the following 26 years he worked up a fine engineering school, and was an inspiring teacher and friend to the many students who qualified for engineering degrees during this period.
-In 1887 he gave £2000 to the university to found scholarships in natural philosophy and chemistry, and in 1893 gave £1000 for the fittings for the metallurgical laboratory.
+In 1887 he gave £2,000 to the university to found scholarships in natural philosophy and chemistry, and in 1893 gave £1,000 for the fittings for the metallurgical laboratory.

 Kernot also assisted Francis Ormond in the organization of the Working Men's College of Melbourne, and was president of this institution from 1889 to 1899.
 Kernot was president of the Royal Society of Victoria 1895-1900 and of the Victorian Society of Engineers in 1897-8 and 1906-7.

 Kernot wrote many papers for technical journals; an important work was On Some Common Errors in Iron Bridge Design, which appeared in 1898, an enlarged second edition was published in 1906.
 A younger brother, Wilfred Noyce Kernot, born in 1868, was for many years a lecturer at the University of Melbourne, and from 1932 to 1936 was professor of engineering.

 Personal life

 Kernot was president of the Wallaby Club in 1901.
-He was also interested in astronomy, member of the British Astronomical Association from 1897 May 26 until his death.
-(Journal British Astronomical Association, vol. 7).
+He was also interested in astronomy, member of the British Astronomical Association from 26 May 1897 until his death.

 Late life and legacy

-Kernot passed at Melbourne on 14 March 1909.
+Kernot died at Parkville, Victoria on 14 March 1909.
 He never married.

 The Kernot Memorial Medal, awarded to Australian engineers, was instituted in his honour.